 You might have the best idea in the world, but if you can’t talk effectively with your team and your supervisors, no one will ever know that.

 Fortunately, it’s easier to develop your business English communication skills than you might think.

-In this post we’ll cover six simple methods for steadily improving your business English communication skills, so that you can prepare for any situation you find yourself in.
+In this post, we’ll cover two convenient apps and six simple methods for steadily improving your business English communication skills, so that you can prepare for any situation you find yourself in.